 The Great Stones Way may just be Britain’s answer to the Inca Trail.
 For what it lacks in altitude, the Great Stones Way more than makes up for it with mysterious ancient sites, idyllic thatched villages and wonderous panoramic countryside views.

-The Heather Trail offers a near-perfect backpacking experience with stunning views, interesting terrain and great camping facilities.
-If you’ve only got time to do one summer hike in Manning Park, this should be the one!
+The Heather Trail in Manning Park offers a near-perfect backpacking experience with stunning views, interesting terrain and great camping facilities.
+If you’ve only got time to do one summer hike in BC, this should be a contender!